 Our headquarters are located in Burnaby, British Columbia, Canada.
 We are vulnerable to natural disasters such as earthquakes that could disrupt our operations.
 If a natural disaster, power outage, fire or other event occurred that prevented us from using all or a significant portion of our headquarters, that damaged critical infrastructure, such as the manufacturing facilities of our third-party contract manufacturers, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
-We do not carry insurance for earthquakes or other natural disasters and although our business interruption insurance applies in the event of an earthquake, we may not carry sufficient business interruption insurance to compensate us for all losses that may occur.
-The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate in the event of a serious disaster or similar event.
-We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which, particularly when taken together with our lack of earthquake insurance, could have a material adverse effect on our business.
+Although we carry insurance for earthquakes and other natural disasters, we may not carry sufficient business interruption insurance to compensate us for all losses that may occur.
+The disaster recovery and business continuity plans we have in place currently are limited and may not be adequate in the event of a serious disaster or similar event.
+We may incur substantial expenses as a result of a natural disaster or earthquake, which could have a material adverse effect on our business.
 In addition, we may lose samples or other valuable data.
 The occurrence of any of the forgoing could have a material adverse effect on our business.